nrdg42/aws-batch-cbmc/ci/README.md

 # Continuous Integration

-This directory contains three implementations of continuous integration.
-The snapshot implementation is the current one.
+Snapshot contains the current implementation of CI.